 Special Topics: A Poet's Tour of the Essay: Innovative, Aversive, and Engaged Prose|

-This special topics seminar will tour "exceptional approaches" to essays and prose and provide opportunities for prose experiments by seminar participants.
-Reading and writing assignments will explore issues of style, accessibility, and difficulty through the work of Michel de Montaigne, Olaudah Equiano, Frederick Douglass, Ralph Waldo Emerson, W. E. B. DuBois, Victor Shlovsky, Raymond Queneau, Audre Lorde, David Antin, Lyn Hejinian, Nathaniel Mackey, Wayne Koestenbaum, Claudia Rankine, and others.
+The seminar will tour "exceptional approaches" to essays and prose and provide opportunities for prose experiments by seminar participants.
+Reading and writing assignments will explore issues of style, accessibility, and difficulty through the work of Montaigne, Olaudah Equiano, Frederick Douglass, Ralph Waldo Emerson, W. E. B. DuBois, Victor Shlovsky, Raymond Queneau, Audre Lorde, David Antin, Lyn Hejinian, Nathaniel Mackey, Wayne Koestenbaum, Claudia Rankine, and others.

 ||Gen Ed Area Dept: